Nick Giambruno: Doug, you predicted the fall of the European Union a few years ago. What has changed since then?

 Doug Casey: Well, what's changed is that the entire situation has gotten much worse.
 The inevitable has now become the imminent.

 The European Union evolved, devolved actually, from basically a free trade pact among a few countries to a giant, dysfunctional, overreaching bureaucracy.
 Free trade is an excellent idea.
 However, you don't need to legislate free trade; that’s almost a contradiction in terms.
 A free trade pact between different governments is unnecessary for free trade.
 An individual country interested in prosperity and freedom only needs to eliminate all import and export duties, and all import and export quotas.
 When a country has duties or quotas, it’s essentially putting itself under embargo, shooting its economy in the foot.
-Businesses should trade with whoever they want for their own advantage.
+Businesses should trade with whomever they want for their own advantage.

 But that wasn't the way the Europeans did it.
 The Eurocrats, instead, created a treaty the size of a New York telephone book, regulating everything.
 This is the problem with the European Union.
 They say it is about free trade, but really it’s about somebody’s arbitrary idea of “fair trade,” which amounts to regulating everything.
 In addition to its disastrous economic consequences, it creates misunderstandings and confusion in the mind of the average person.
 Brussels has become another layer of bureaucracy on top of all the national layers and local layers for the average European to deal with.